 The last principle of CHAOS is the analysis thereof.
 Or in other words, the value of information.
 Making information infinitely small or distributed has zero benefit if it doesn't ultimately lead to some business or financial value.
 And even if value can be derived, if the cost is greater than the actual benefit, the value will be left dormant...
 But if information could be stored/analyzed directly on elastic/cheap storage, without the need to design/build silos, all the while accessible via text, relational, or machine learning analytics, certainly it would be something to aspire to.

 Formation of a Company

 And finally, maybe most importantly, to spearhead (let alone found) a startup via a new idea and technology requires like-minded teammates.
 A team that not only believes in the mission, but is inspired by it.
 A company that can handle and overcome relentless hard.
 And when I say hard, distributed databases don’t get much harder.
 And when you introduce unique technology into the mix, divergent thinking, as a team, is a daily necessity.

-In my next blog, I will walk through the study of Data Edge and how this representation allowed CHAOSSEARCH to reimagine big information normalization, virtualization, and materialization for both text search and relational query analytics.
+In my next blog, I will walk through the study of Data Edge (now called Chaos Index®) and how this representation allowed CHAOSSEARCH to reimagine big information normalization, virtualization, and materialization for both text search and relational query analytics.